 In practice, the services of the Finnish Euro-BioImaging Node include open access to state-of-the-art imaging technologies including laser scanning and spinning disk confocal microscopy, super-resolution imaging (STED, STORM, and TIRF), live cell imaging, a vast array of electron microscopy methods (2D and 3D Electron Microscopy, Correlative Light and Electron Microscopy (CLEM), mesoscopic imaging (SPIM and OPT) as well as consultation, instrument user training, and matters related to bioimage informatics.

-The Finnish Advanced Light Microscopy Node has three Node partners: Helsinki BioImaging at the University of Helsinki, Turku BioImaging, a joint infrastructure at the University of Turku and Åbo Akademi University, and Oulu BioImaging at the University of Oulu.
+The Finnish Advanced Light Microscopy Node has three Node partners: Helsinki BioImaging at the University of Helsinki, Turku BioImaging and Cell Imaging and Cytometry, a joint infrastructure at the University of Turku and Åbo Akademi University, and Oulu BioImaging at the University of Oulu.

 Node partners provide an impressive range of modern imaging and microscopy technologies and expertise, and in addition, they have their own unique imaging specializations outlined below.

-Helsinki BioImaging consists of three imaging core facilities (Biomedicum Imaging Unit, Light Microscopy Unit, and Electron Microscopy Unit) that offer open-access to imaging technologies broadly categorized into light (fluorescence) microscopy and electron microscopy.
+Helsinki BioImaging consists of four imaging core facilities (Biomedicum Imaging Unit, Light Microscopy Unit, Electron Microscopy Unit and FIMM High Content and Imaging Analysis Unit) that offer open-access to imaging technologies broadly categorized into light (fluorescence) microscopy, electron microscopy and high-content microscopy.

 Helsinki BioImaging is particularly renowned for live cell imaging, electron microscopy including CLEM (Correlative Light and Electron Microscopy) and 3D Electron Microscopy methods, and super-resolution imaging modality STORM (STochastic Optical Reconstruction Microscopy).
 Helsinki BioImaging research infrastructure is hosted at the University of Helsinki.